ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/user-roles.md

 - Cannot access data exploration tools
 - Ideal for users who only need to view specific reports

-*Best for: Community members who need access to specific dashboards only*
+*Best for: Community members or allies who need access to specific dashboards only*

 ### 🌐 Public
 **Access for users who are not logged in**